bparanj/crystal/electronics/experiments/queue/positive-clamper.md

 3. Adjusting Clamping Level (Optional):
    - If you added a DC power supply in series with the diode, adjust the voltage to change the clamping level.
 Increasing the DC voltage will shift the waveform even higher on the output.

-### Explanation:
+Diode Action:

-- Diode Action: During the positive half-cycle of the AC signal, the diode becomes reverse-biased, preventing current flow and allowing the capacitor to charge up.
+During the positive half-cycle of the AC signal, the diode becomes reverse-biased, preventing current flow and allowing the capacitor to charge up.
 During the negative half-cycle, the diode conducts, allowing the capacitor to maintain its charge, effectively shifting the waveform up.

+Clamping Effect:

-- Clamping Effect: The circuit "clamps" the minimum voltage of the AC waveform to approximately 0V (or the DC offset level), shifting the entire signal upward.
+The circuit "clamps" the minimum voltage of the AC waveform to approximately 0V (or the DC offset level), shifting the entire signal upward.

-This experiment effectively demonstrates how a positive clamper shifts an AC signal to create a positive offset, useful in applications like DC restoration and signal level adjustment.
+This experiment demonstrates how a positive clamper shifts an AC signal to create a positive offset, useful in applications like DC restoration and signal level adjustment.